The Next Alexa? Surfing the IP Challenges for Artificial Intelligence

 We are equally as familiar with defence work as we are with bringing proceedings.
 There is a big emphasis on proportionality under the legal system.
-Our fees are very competitive and instructing a boutique firm like us can point towards proportionality.
+Our fees are competitive and instructing a boutique firm like us can point towards proportionality.

 The types of claims we can deal with include: